Connecting 3-manifold triangulations with unimodal sequences of elementary moves

 To see what can happen at a vertex $v$, imagine introducing a small triangle near each tetrahedron vertex that is incident with $v$.
 As illustrated in Figure \ref{fig:vertexLink}, we can glue all these triangles together to form a closed surface called the \textbf{link} of $v$.
-If the link is a sphere, then $v$ is not a singularity, and we call $v$ a \textbf{material vertex}; otherwise, we call $v$ an \textbf{ideal vertex}.
-A triangulation that satisfies the edge condition above is a 3-manifold triangulation if and only if every vertex is material.
+If the link is a $2$-sphere, then $v$ is not a singularity, and we call $v$ an \textbf{internal vertex}; otherwise, we call $v$ an \textbf{ideal vertex}.
+A triangulation that satisfies the edge condition above is a $3$-manifold triangulation if and only if every vertex is internal.

-The motivation for working with these generalised 3-manifold triangulations is that they tend to be smaller, and hence better suited to computation than simplicial complexes.
-In particular, every 3-manifold admits a \textbf{one-vertex triangulation}: an $n$-tetrahedron triangulation in which all $4n$ tetrahedron vertices are identified to become a single vertex.
+The motivation for working with these generalised $3$-manifold triangulations is that they tend to be smaller, and hence better suited to computation, than simplicial complexes.
+In particular, every $3$-manifold admits a \textbf{one-vertex triangulation}: an $n$-tetrahedron triangulation in which all $4n$ tetrahedron vertices are identified to become a single vertex.

 Generalised triangulations also give us the flexibility to work with \textbf{ideal triangulations}: triangulations that have one or more ideal vertices.
-Since each ideal vertex is a singularity, an ideal triangulation represents a \emph{pseudo-manifold}, rather than a manifold.
-Having said this, we can also use an ideal triangulation to represent either: the non-compact 3-manifold obtained by deleting the ideal vertices, or the bounded 3-manifold (i.e., 3-manifold with boundary) obtained by truncating the ideal vertices.
-This idea originated with Thurston's famous two-tetrahedron ideal triangulation of the figure-eight knot complement \cite{Thurston1978}.
-Like one-vertex triangulations, ideal triangulations are particularly suited to computation because they typically require fewer tetrahedra than their non-ideal counterparts.
+Although the underlying topological space of an ideal triangulation $\mathcal{T}$ is not a $3$-manifold, we can recover a \textbf{bounded} $3$-manifold (i.e., a compact $3$-manifold with non-empty boundary) $\mathcal{M}$ by deleting a small open regular neighbourhood of the ideal vertices of $\mathcal{T}$; we say that $\mathcal{T}$ is an \textbf{ideal triangulation of} $\mathcal{M}$, and that $\mathcal{M}$ is obtained from $\mathcal{T}$ by \textbf{truncating} the ideal vertices.
+(Alternatively, it is also common to recover a \emph{non-compact} $3$-manifold by deleting, rather than truncating, the ideal vertices; we do not use this idea in this paper.)
+The idea for such ideal triangulations originated with Thurston's famous two-tetrahedron ideal triangulation of the figure-eight knot complement (see~\cite{Thurston1978} or~\cite[Example~1.4.8]{Thurston1997}).
+Ideal triangulations are often useful for computation because they typically require fewer tetrahedra than non-ideal triangulations of the same bounded $3$-manifold (such non-ideal triangulations can be obtained by allowing some faces of some tetrahedra to be left unglued).

+\begin{remark} Since we do not truncate the internal vertices, the idea just described never gives a $3$-manifold with $2$-sphere boundary components.
+For this reason, we will often find it convenient to restrict our attention to $3$-manifolds with no $2$-sphere boundary components. \end{remark}